adri188/Kickstarter_Analysis/README.md

 * Campaigns with goals less than 1000 and 1000-4999 were succesful ~75% of the time, followed by campaigns in the 35000-44999 ranges with 67% of success.

-* CAmpaigns in the range of Louise's goal were succesful 50% of the time.

-However need to look at the Table to better interpret results:
+Taking a look at the data in Table below, we can better interpret the results.

 | Goal        | Total Projects |
 |-------------|----------------|